 The timing of revenue recognition, billings, and cash collections results in the Company recognizing hotel and other receivables and advance deposits and deferred revenue on the consolidated balance sheet.
 Hotel and other receivables are recognized on the consolidated balance sheets when the Company has provided a good or service to the customer and is waiting for the customer to submit consideration to the Company.
 Advance deposits and deferred revenue are recognized on the consolidated balance sheets when cash payments are received in advance of the Company satisfying its performance obligation.
-Advance deposits and deferred revenue consist of amounts that are refundable and non-refundable to the customer.
-The advance deposits and deferred revenue are recognized as revenue in the consolidated statements of operations and comprehensive income (loss) when the Company satisfies its performance obligation to the customer.
+Advance deposits and deferred revenue are recognized as revenue in the consolidated statements of operations and comprehensive income (loss) when the Company satisfies its performance obligation to the customer.